Contact us 01531 584000

 Wood Log boilers

-Modern log boilers provide clean and efficient heating, whilst utilising one of the most cost effective means of heating.
-Log boilers are suitable for all domestic-sized situations and for smaller commercial applications, such as country houses and small industrial buildings.
-They need careful consideration on larger applications where the physical requirement of splitting and loading the fuel can become time consuming.
+Modern log boilers offer clean and efficient heating, while utilizing one of the most cost-effective fuel sources.
+They are well-suited for domestic use and smaller commercial applications, such as country homes or small industrial buildings.
+However, for larger-scale applications, careful consideration is needed, as the process of splitting and manually loading the fuel can become labor-intensive and time-consuming.

 Small domestic heating and light commercial